bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 - spell out general takeaways in the conclusion
-- provide more background on gradual typing, checking strategies, and the implementation-dependent costs of shallow checks
+- provide more background on gradual typing, checking strategies, and the implementation-dependent costs of shallow checks (as outlined in the point-by-point responses further on)
-- fix the error in section 4.2 (thanks Review C)
+- fix the formalism mistake in section 4.2 (thanks Review C)
 - give more detail about the experimental setup (thanks Review B)
-- clearly relate to prior work on Typed Racket performance (thanks Review A)
+- clearly compare to prior work on Typed Racket performance (thanks Review A)

 We also plan to fix other issues noted in the reviews.
 See the point-by-point response below for more details.